bellaelu/Optimizing-Local-Police-Practices-with-a-Data-Visualization-Dashboard/README.md

 ## Executive Summary

-  This is a GitHub page for all the code related to the SIEDS project titled Optimizing Local Police Practices with a Data Visualization Dashboard.
+  This is a GitHub page for all the code related to the SIEDS project titled _Optimizing Local Police Practices with a Data Visualization Dashboard_.
 Within it, you can find all the code written not only for the paper, but also for the two dashboard prototypes.

-List of code documents in this GitHub page:
+## Repository Contents
-  - Power BI File: First Dashboard using R script UI
+  - **Power BI File:** First Dashboard using R script UI
-  - Power BI File: Second Dashboard using Power BI UI
+  - **Power BI File:** Second Dashboard using Power BI UI
-  - RMD File: R code of Dashboard
+  - **RMD File:** R code of Dashboard
-  - RMD File: R code of Visualizations for Paper
+  - **RMD File:** R code of Visualizations for Paper

 ## Abstract